LXI (61)

-LXI (61) is a 2021 Peruvian drama film directed by Rodrigo Moreno del Valle who co-wrote with llary Alencastre Pinilla.
+LXI (61) is a 2021 Peruvian drama film directed by Rodrigo Moreno del Valle and written by del Valle and llary Alencastre Pinilla.
 It stars Javier Saavedra, Cynthia Moreno, Rodrigo Palacios and Sebastián Rubio.
 It is about 4 friends who meet again to talk about what happened to another of their friends.

 Synopsis

 Humberto, Cristian, Daniel and Gabriela meet again after 15 years after the suicide of their friend Bernal, "El Muerto."
 Over the course of one night, the four of them must face the circumstances that separated them so long ago and understand the reason for their friend's decision.

 Cast

 The actors participating in this film are: